SDTC-CPMed/DigiTwin_framework/README.md

--   [Construction of multicellular network models (MNMs) and ranking of URs](#construction-of-multicellular-network-models-mnms-and-ranking-of-urs), which can be run by the script post_IPA.sh
+-   [Construction of multicellular network models (MNMs) and ranking of URs](#construction-of-multicellular-network-models-mnms-and-ranking-of-urs), which can be run by the script main_post_IPA.sh

+    These scripts were developed in # 4.0.

 ## Data preparation, and analyses for UR prediction and MNM construction